SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/chatbot/index.md

 When a session starts on a channel with a chatbot:

 * First the `bot session create` script is called.
-* Then the `bot session change` script is called.
+* Then the `bot session change` script may be called if there is a pre-chat form or faq suggestion.
-* Then the `bot message receive` script is called once for each message received.
+* Then the `bot message receive` script is called once for each message received from the customer.
-* Then the `bot session change` script is called.
+* Then the `bot session change` script is called when the session state changes.
-* Then the `bot message receive` script is called once for each message received.
+* Then the `bot message receive` script is called once for each message received from the customer.
-* Repeat until completed
+* Repeat until completed or handed off to queue for processing.

 A script can hand off a chat session to a human by calling `resetChat(sessionId)`.
+This will tag the session with `botIsActive` = false, so that the bot scripts are no longer called.

-It can end a session by setting it to closed: `setChatStatus(sessionId, 7);`  (7 = closed).
+A script can end a session by setting it to closed: `setChatStatus(sessionId, 7);`  (7 = closed).